Ceelog/phpdoc-en/src/ref/fileinfo.md

 > **Note**:
 >
-> Generally, using the bundled magic database (by leaving `magic_file`
+> Generally, using the bundled magic database (by leaving
-> and the *MAGIC* environment variables unset) is the best course of
+> `magic_database` and the *MAGIC* environment variables unset) is the
-> action unless you specifically need a custom magic database.
+> best course of action unless you specifically need a custom magic
+> database.

 ### Examples